harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 - what if there are multiple stems? (“vado”, “andare”)
 - function or content? (“stor-het” vs “stor-lek”)
 - what if identical morphs of the same lexeme indicate different morphemes? (e.g. Swedish adjectives terminate in “”-a” both in singular bestämd form and in plural obestämd form)

+## Relationship with other subfields of linguistics

+### Morphosyntax

+It’s often useful to talk about morphology and syntax together because some things are expressed morphologically in a language and syntactically in another.

+### Lexicon

+Lexicon should perhaps be considered alongside morphology and syntax.
+We shall define lexicon later on, but for now let’s just say that according to one possible (and rather broad) its “units”, called _lexical entries_ are idealised mental constructs such as the syntactic pattern “PREPOSITION + NOUN PHRASE” in English.

 ---